red/web-redlake/content/en/products/openme.md

     it understands values like `#hashtags`, `@refs`, email addresses, urls, and more every message contains sematic information that you use to your advantage.
-A chat message like `Tell @Alice that issue #2038 is high priority` can easily update Alice's task list, whether it's in OpenME or via an API call to your existing system."
+A chat message like `Tell @Alice that issue #2038 is high priority` can easily update Alice's task list, whether it's in OpenME or via an API call to your existing system.
+      "
     image: "https://tailwindcss.com/img/card-top.jpg"
     image_position: "left"
   - template: "media-feature"